nushell/nushell.github.io/lang-guide/lang-guide.md

 - `is-empty`
 - `is-not-empty`

-In addition to the above commands, most other 'into `<type>` commands take strings as inputs.
+In addition to the above commands, most other `into <type>` commands take strings as inputs.

 #### Operators that use string